steven-msk/Soulbound/README.md

 ## Custom item tooltips

 Architecture overview:
-- `AbstractTooltipSerialzier`: ScriptableObject, assigned per Item, returns a `ITooltipSerializer`
+- `TooltipSerializer`: ScriptableObject, assigned per Item, returns a `ITooltipDeserializer`
-- `ITooltipSerializer`: return the actual runtime `AbstractTooltip`
+- `ITooltipDeserializer`: return the actual runtime `AbstractTooltip`
 - `AbstractTooltip`: the tooltip instance, handles show/hide/update logic

 Custom item tooltip implementation should be done using these steps:
 1. Create a new class extending `AbstractTooltip` or an existing tooltip implementation (e.g. `Tooltip`), implement `Update()` and other logic as needed
-2. Create a class `ITooltipSerializer`, return your tooltip instance
+2. Create a class `ITooltipDeserializer`, return your tooltip instance
 3. Create a `ScriptableObject` extending `AbstractTooltipSerializer` and return your serializer
 4. Assign the ScriptableObject to an `Item`